vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 [previous article](/elevate-your-v-project-with-unit-tests/).

 > NOTE: If there are problems with flaky unit tests, a good first action
-> is to set the `VJOBS` environment variable to 1.
-In this way, the
+> is to set the `VJOBS` environment variable to 1:
-> step for unit testing would become:
 >
 >     - name: Run Tests
 >       run: v test .